Marketing Hot Takes: What We’re Watching Closely

 - Comparing amenities on an ILS

-- Clicking into photos on Instagram
+- Clicking photos on Instagram

 Prospective residents increasingly choose “vibe” and location identity over traditional amenities.
 Hyperlocal lifestyle cues (coffee shops, trails, nightlife, dog parks) influence early-stage decisions more than pools and gyms.
+Properties with strong place-based storytelling outperform those that rely solely on listing features.

-They support faster decision-making and reduce basic inbound questions.
+Today’s prospective residents prefer interactive floor plan selectors and animated amenity maps by a large margin.
+These features support faster decision-making and reduce basic inbound questions.
 Investing in interactive tools during refresh cycles will likely become the new standard.

 Google is testing direct indexing of TikTok content and surfacing short-form videos in local search snippets.
+This means that properties with short-form content may soon benefit fromdouble visibility in TikTok AND Google results.
+Short-form content is no longer just “social”; it’s becoming SEO.